 Daughter Emma Ream (1854- ? ) was born in about 1854 in Wisconsin.
 She moved to Nebraska as a girl.

-~ Daughter Fanny (Ream) Easton ~
+~ Daughter Fanny Jane (Ream) Easton ~

 As a young woman, she taught school for a number of years in and around Omaha.
-She married Ed J. Easton ( ? - ? ).

 Circa 1905, Ed earned a living as a liveryman in Dakota City.
 Sadness enveloped the family when Fanny was admitted for surgery to St. Joseph's Hospital in Sioux City, NE and did not survive, dying on June 10, 1905.
 An obituary noted that Fanny's parents were "Mr. and Mrs. Henry Ream, pioneer residents of this county."